BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 | url of image 2 |
 | url of image 3 |

-In one assignment, each row in the csv will be iteratively loaded and processed, resulting in 3 HITs.
+When creating HITs, one row will be used to create one HIT.
+If there are 3 rows excluding header, 3 HITs will be created in total.
+All HITs will be created using the same HTML code.

-In each HIT, the value of `src` defines where to find the url.
+In the HTML code shown in the above figure, the value of `src` defines the url to image.
-In our example, `src="${image_url}"` means that it will take the values under the column `image_url`, with which the value of `src` will be filled.
+`src="${image_url}"` means that `src` will take the value under the column named by `image_url` in the csv file.
-As a result, the `src` will contain one of the urls of image in the csv file.
-This tells the `crowd-image-classifier` which image to load for the classification.
+For our example csv file, when creating the first HIT, `url of image 1` will be filled to `src`, and when creating the second HIT, `url of image 2` will be filled to `src`, and so on.

-By putting urls into the csv file, we can choose the images that will be used in the experiment.
+By changing or adding urls in the csv file, we can choose the images we want to classify.
-In addition, you can have multiple columns if you want.
+In addition, you can have multiple columns for loading other data if you want.
-In that case, refer to their values using their column names by `${column_name}`.
+You can refer to their url in the csv by `${YOUR_COLUMN_NAME}` in HTML.
 For advance usage, you can browse other project templates and read the comments in it.

 When finised, click on the `Preview` to proceed to the next step.